ilovespectra/helium-solana-support/walkthroughs/realms-guide.md

 -Navigate back to `public/realms` and scroll all the way down to `mainnet-beta.json`

--Hit `Edit`, scroll to the bottom, and copy paste the last entry<br>
+-Hit `Edit`, scroll to the bottom, and copy/paste the last entry and modify<br>

 <i>Be mindful to add a comma before your metadata, and deleting the comma after.</i>